-Tuples allow you store several values together in a single value.
+Tuples allow you to store several values together in a single value.
 That might sound like arrays, but tuples are different:

 Tuples are created by placing multiple items into parentheses, like this:

 var name = (first: "Taylor", last: "Swift")